 Report a negative result to the Designated Employer Representative (DER).

-If the result is positive, conduct an interview with you to determine if there is a legitimate medical reason for the result.
+If the result is positive, conduct an interview with the employee to determine if there is a legitimate medical reason for the result.
 If a legitimate medical reason is established, the MRO will report the result to the DER as negative.
 If not, the MRO will report the result to the DER as positive.

-If the result is an adulterated or substituted test, conduct an interview with you to determine if there is a legitimate medical reason for the result.
+If the result is an adulterated or substituted test, conduct an interview with the employee to determine if there is a legitimate medical reason for the result.
 If a legitimate medical reason is established, the MRO will report the result to the DER as cancelled.
 If note, the MRO will report the result to the DER as a refusal.

 Report a non-negative test result to the DER if:

-You refused to discuss the results with the MRO.
+the employee refused to discuss the results with the MRO.

-You did not provide the MRO with acceptable medical documentation to explain the non-negative test result.
+the employee did not provide the MRO with acceptable medical documentation to explain the non-negative test result.

-Inform you that you have 72 hours from the time of the verified result to request to have your B “split” bottle sent to another certified lab for analysis for the same substance or condition that was found in the A “primary” bottle.
+Inform the employee that they have seventy-two (72) hours from the time of the verified result to request to have their Sample B container “split” and sent to another certified lab for analysis for the same substance or condition that was found in the Sample A “primary” container.

 What are Medical Review Officers (MRO)?